Our memories of our short time in Istanbul / Turkiye 2024:

 Soup of the day - lentil.
 Moments later - whoosh it was gone.

 Gayle's vegetable pide.
-Beef kebap.
+Beef kebab.
 Mint tea.

 The Blue Mosque (or is it purple?) as seen from the roof-top of Doy Doy restaurant.

-October 07, 2024 - Istanbul (Hotel Dersaadet)
+October 07, 2024 - Istanbul (Dersaadet Hotel)

 After our nearly five weeks in Greece we decided to spend a few days in Istanbul before returning home.